norbert-acedanski/supernatural-guide/README.md

 - Jack and Kelly meet for the first time in Heaven in S14E08
 - Castiel exchanges his life for Jacks for the Empty in S14E08
 - Garth appears back in S14E09
+- Michael is trapped in Dean's mind in S14E10
+- Billie shows Dean in S14E10 the only way Dean dies, that does not involve Michael escaping his mind

 # TODO:
 - finish all seasons and episodes.